IndiGo Leases Norse Atlantic Boeing 787, Bangkok First Destination

 In the case of Norse Atlantic, this is also an interesting (and logical) direction for the airline to take.
 Norse Atlantic has been evolving its business model, because the current one simply makes no sense.
 For those not familiar, Norse Atlantic is an ultra low cost carrier that primarily operates transatlantic flights.
 The airline copied Norwegian’s (failed) business model, but acquired aircraft on better terms.
 Long haul ultra low cost flying in highly seasonal markets just doesn’t work.

-Norse Atlantic is now (smartly) trying to pivot, and that includes increasingly operating wet lease flights on behalf of other airlines.
-One really has to wonder if Norse Atlantic will even bother maintaining scheduled flights:
+Norse Atlantic is now (smartly) trying to pivot, and that includes increasingly operating flights on behalf of other airlines.
+One really has to wonder if Norse Atlantic will even bother maintaining scheduled flights in the long run:

 • The airline hasn’t made money operating its own flights, while leasing out jets at least pays the bills, since you know what your costs and revenue will be, and it’s very low risk

-• With half of Norse’s fleet being used as part of this arrangement, one wonders if there’s even merit to operating scheduled flights anymore; after all, there are some fixed costs to marketing and selling your own flights, and those costs go up on a per-flight basis without growth or scaling the network
+• With Norse Atlantic increasingly leasing out planes, one wonders if there’s even merit to operating scheduled flights anymore; after all, there are some fixed costs to marketing and selling your own flights, and those costs go up on a per-flight basis without growth or scaling the network

 I wouldn’t be surprised to see Norse Atlantic just throw in the towel on its own scheduled flying at some point, and focus on leasing out jets.
 That was the more logical business model in the first place.